-3.8 The Information and Advice Delivery Framework has been implemented over the last few years with Money Advice and Welfare Rights Workers linked into Foodbanks, Progress In Dialogue, Housing Service and GP Practices.
-A rural Outreach Worker covers the Aboyne, Ballater and Strathdon areas.
-Training has also been delivered to the Income Maximisation team within Gordon Rural Action.
+3.8 The Information & Advice Delivery Framework has been implemented over the last few years with Money Advice & Welfare Rights Workers linked into Foodbanks, Progress In Dialogue, Housing Service and GP Practices.
+A Money Advice Worker is attached to Meldrum Academy and working with young people, staff and families within the catchment area to reduce financial insecurity.
+This model of engagement is being looked at for Fraserburgh Academy.

-The contract for the community-based services was awarded to Kincardine and Mearns Citizens Advice Bureau (CAB) who lead the Aberdeenshire CAB Consortium.
-The contract started on the 6th January 2020 and after a review, was extended for a further 24 months.
+The contract for the community-based services was awarded to Kincardine & Mearns Citizens Advice Bureau (CAB) who lead the Aberdeenshire CAB Consortium.
+The contract started on 6 January 2020 and after a review, was extended for a further 24 months.
 The consortium development provides online support and an Aberdeenshire free phone helpline.
-The existing contract ends on the 4th January 2025.
+The existing contract ends on 4 January 2025.

-On the 28th March 2024 Communities Committee agreed that Area Committees should be consulted on the future of the Information and Advice Framework.
+On 28 March 2024 Communities Committee agreed that Area Committees should be consulted on the future of the Information & Advice Framework.
 This Committee is being asked for its views on the options outlined in Appendix 6.
-The views will then be presented to Communities Committee on the 6th June 2024.
+The views will then be presented to Communities Committee on 6 June 2024.

-3.9 Over the last 12 months 1,387 clients have accessed Information and Advice Services in the Marr Area.
-Income maximisation has been challenging throughout the last 12 months however for those clients in Marr the framework has secured approximately £663,802 client financial gain.
+3.9 Over the last 12 months 2,940 clients have accessed Information & Advice Services in the Formartine Area.
+Income maximisation has been challenging throughout the last 12 months however for those clients in Formartine the framework has secured approximately £1,816,834. client financial gain.
 The main issues that clients are receiving support for are benefits, debt, housing, energy debt and support with the rising cost of living.